-Surfshark is a tried and tested VPN available for Android that works perfectly totally free for 7 days and also offers a 30-day money-back guarantee.
+Surfshark is a tried and tested VPN available for Android that works perfectly.
+It comes with a 30-day money-back guarantee so you can freely test it out for a month risk-free.
 If you need to unblock streaming apps and improve your online privacy, you should certainly try this VPN out.

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Tell us how we can improve this post?